 This means you can create custom designs for headers and footers if you want.
 To complement this, the menu module comes with improvements such as additional layout options and total design control to help you build beautiful headers and footers with a custom menu.

-The new custom body templates allows you to change all your posts, products or page’s design and structure at once.
+The new custom body templates allow you to change all your posts, products or page’s design and structure at once.

 Before this, you’d have to go to every post, product or page and edit them using the page builder to make changes.
 Now, all you have to do is to define a template, apply it to appropriate areas of your site and you’re done.